 Graduate School Application

-Three letters of recommendation attesting to the student’s academic and personal potential to contribute substantially to a field of study related to the current research of the LLC progra.
+Three letters of recommendation attesting to the applicant’s academic and personal potential to contribute substantially to a field of study related to the current research of the LLC program.
 Please ask your referees to discuss as specifically as possible your experience and ability to conduct scholarly research.